World War 1 | National Library of Australia (NLA)

 • interesting facts

-This activity could be adapted for other conflicts that Australian forces have been involved in, such as Vietnam, Korean, Iraq and Afghanistan.
+This activity can be adapted for other conflicts involving Australian forces, such as Vietnam, Korea, Iraq or Afghanistan.

 Portrait of ANZAC soldier for Smith's Weekly, between 1919 and 1937